simon8800/top-battleships/THOUGHTS.md

 - How do I know where my ships are?
 Do I mark it on the gameboard only or also on the ship?
 - Does the ship need to know where it is?
   - Yes, the ship should know where it is
+- Who should care if there are ship placement collisions?
+  - I've decided that the gameboard will track this
+- How do I mark a position being hit?
+  - Empty space
+  - Ship that hasn't been it
+  - Ship that has been hit
+  - Space without ship that has been hit